RedisLabs/redislabs-docs/content/rc/administration/account-team-settings.md

 - **Viewer** - serviceusage.serviceUsageViewer and redisenterprisecloud.viewer
 - **Owner** - serviceusage.serviceUsageViewer and redisenterprisecloud.admin

-Users must log in using SSO to Redis Cloud at least once for them to be listed as part of the team.
+Users must log in using SSO to Redis Cloud at least once for them to be added to the team.

 ## Multi-Factor Authentication (MFA)